rhmk/ansible-hana-examples/README.md

 This git repository will have several branches as follows:
 - master:  current ongoing development
 - stable:  fully tested releases incl. documentation

-You are now working on stable branch version 0.1

 Follow the documentation on https://www.ansible.com to setup your ansible environment or ansible-tower server.
 Follow the instructions on https://access.redhat.com/documentation/en/red-hat-cloudforms/ for CloudForms